RickCarlino/orc-protocol/README.md

 (This page discusses ideas.
 For the specification, see [the spec](./SPEC.md))

 Open Rooms Chat Protocl (ORC) is a new protocol for small group discussion.
-It is heavier than IRC, but lighter than XMPP, Matrix and more open than Slack, Dicord while offering features missing from older protocols and expected by modern users.
+It is heavier than IRC, but lighter than XMPP, Matrix and more open than Slack, Discord while offering features missing from older protocols and expected by modern users.

 # Project Status: Idea Phase